FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 ## Main Objective

-This recipe provides guidance on making a decision about the feasibility of a local deployment of existing open source ontology (URL_TO_INSERT_TERM_3279 https://fairsharing.org/search?recordType=terminology_artefact)  service software.
+This recipe provides guidance on making a decision about the feasibility of a local deployment of existing open source ontology (URL_TO_INSERT_TERM_2582 https://fairsharing.org/search?recordType=terminology_artefact)  service software.

-By the expression **"ontology (URL_TO_INSERT_TERM_3280 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3281 https://fairsharing.org/FAIRsharing.Mkl9RR) "**, we refer **to any type of application, standalone or Web-based, that enables the use of existing ontologies (URL_TO_INSERT_TERM_3282 https://fairsharing.org/search?recordType=terminology_artefact)  to support knowledge formalization and sharing, by fostering ontology (URL_TO_INSERT_TERM_3283 https://fairsharing.org/search?recordType=terminology_artefact) -based descriptions of knowledge**.
+By the expression **"ontology (URL_TO_INSERT_TERM_2583 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD-NAME_2584 https://fairsharing.org/FAIRsharing.Mkl9RR) "**, we refer **to any type of application, standalone or Web-based, that enables the use of existing ontologies (URL_TO_INSERT_TERM_2585 https://fairsharing.org/search?recordType=terminology_artefact)  to support knowledge formalization and sharing, by fostering ontology (URL_TO_INSERT_TERM_2586 https://fairsharing.org/search?recordType=terminology_artefact) -based descriptions of knowledge**.

-Therefore, tools useful to build, edit or maintain ontologies (URL_TO_INSERT_TERM_3284 https://fairsharing.org/search?recordType=terminology_artefact)
+Therefore, tools useful to build, edit or maintain ontologies (URL_TO_INSERT_TERM_2587 https://fairsharing.org/search?recordType=terminology_artefact)
-are not considered as ontology (URL_TO_INSERT_TERM_3285 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3286 https://fairsharing.org/FAIRsharing.Mkl9RR) s and thus are out of the scope of this document.
+are not considered as ontology (URL_TO_INSERT_TERM_2588 https://fairsharing.org/search?recordType=terminology_artefact)  lookup services and thus are out of the scope of this document.

 The recipe will:

 - define the most common selection criteria to be considered
 - provide general selection recommendations
 - provide recommendations for applying those selection criteria
-- give an overview about the most common open source ontology (URL_TO_INSERT_TERM_3287 https://fairsharing.org/search?recordType=terminology_artefact)  service software
+- give an overview about the most common open source ontology (URL_TO_INSERT_TERM_2589 https://fairsharing.org/search?recordType=terminology_artefact)  service software

 ## Software selection criteria

-This section presents the minimal criteria to take in account when analyzing alternatives for ontology (URL_TO_INSERT_TERM_3288 https://fairsharing.org/search?recordType=terminology_artefact) -based services development and deployment.
+This section presents the minimal criteria to take in account when analyzing alternatives for ontology (URL_TO_INSERT_TERM_2590 https://fairsharing.org/search?recordType=terminology_artefact) -based services development and deployment.
 Additional criteria, including a more detailed analysis of technical features can be found on the resources mentioned in section **Additional resources**.